-AUSTIN SZABO WRITES – Want to be happy with your life?
-Then according to Indian media, make sure you have fair skin.
+Want to be happy with your life?
+Then according to Indian media, make sure to have fair skin.

-Fair skin obsessed media leads to a white obsessed culture.
-This culture is harmful to all women in India without fair skin, not only in terms of their own confidence, but also in more concrete matters.
-For example, The Times of India reported that job offers target fair skinned women and that marriage offers can hinge on complexion.
+A media obsessed with fair skin leads to a culture obsessed with whiteness.
+This is harmful to all women in India without fair skin, not only in terms of their own confidence, but also in more concrete matters.
+For example, The Times of India reported that job offers target fair-skinned women and that marriage offers can hinge on one’s complexion.

 This legacy of outdated power structures needs to end.
-As Ms. Emmanuel says in The Hindu: “Why should you be anything other than yourself?”
+As Kavitha Emmanuel, founder of Women of Worth (WOW), says in The Hindu: “Why should you be anything other than yourself?”